JeffersonLab/ejfat/README.md

     cmake .. -DBUILD_SIMPLE=1 -DINSTALL_DIR=<installation dir>
     make install

-If the ejfat_grpc lib cannot be found in INSTALL_DIR, cmake will look in GRPC_INSTALL_DIR
+If the ejfat_grpc lib cannot be found in INSTALL_DIR, cmake will look in EJFAT_ERSAP_INSTALL_DIR and then in GRPC_INSTALL_DIR

 The following will be created: